 If the mixing of black and white in a general sense is bad, the mixing of black and white in a sexual sense is a great evil.
 This movie is positively obsessed with the horror of miscegenation.
 And the mulatto, the offspring of such an evil union, is naturally the embodiment of that evil.
 Furthermore, the mulatto, being half black, is legally a “Negro,” and thus his lot is cast with that race.
-But being half white, he has the intelligence and the ambition of a white man, and cannot be satisfied with the black man’s lot.
+But being half white, he has some of the intelligence and the ambition of a white man, and thus he cannot be satisfied with the black man’s lot.
 He knows that the only way his position in life can be improved is if the position of blacks in general is improved, if they can become equal to whites, and thus the mulatto becomes a rabble rouser and a sower of discord.
 The result is that he becomes a traitor to both races.

 There are two mulattoes in the movie.
 The first is Lydia, the housekeeper of Austin Stoneman, a powerful member of the House of Representatives.
 She is made miserable by the fact that she is almost white, so close to being white that it tears at her soul.
 She is Stoneman’s mistress, and as such has influence over him, leading us to suspect that she has been instrumental in goading him to help bring about the Civil War to free the slaves and in encouraging him to impose harsh terms on the defeated South at the war’s end.

 A second mulatto, Silas Lynch, heads to Piedmont, South Carolina at Stoneman’s request, in order to oversee Reconstruction.
 When Lynch gets there, he finds the former slaves contentedly continuing to work for their former masters, and even worse, still doing the jig and eating watermelon, so he knows he has his work cut out for him.
 Soon, Stoneman decides to go to Piedmont for his health, taking his daughter Elsie (Lillian Gish) with him.
 This suits Lynch just fine, since he has designs on her.